Cognitive diversity in teams: what it is, why it matters and how to measure it

 How it applies in practice

-• Leaders leverage diverse thinking styles to improve decision-making and avoid blind spots.
+• Corporate leaders systematically leverage diverse thinking styles to eliminate executive blind spots.

 • Teams combine different problem-solving approaches to accelerate creativity and adaptability.